pfsense/docs/source/vpn/openvpn/configuring-a-site-to-site-static-key-openvpn-instance.rst

 Configuring a Site-to-Site Static Key OpenVPN Instance
 ======================================================

-Connecting two sites using OpenVPN is very simple.
+Using pfSense® software, connecting two sites using OpenVPN is very simple.
 One side is configured as a client, and the other as a server.
 OpenVPN in shared key mode is the recommend method for site to site connections, unless there are a half dozen or more sites.
-For PKI and advanced options/configurations see :doc:`/vpn/openvpn/configuring-a-site-to-site-pki-ssl-openvpn-instance` and the
+For PKI and advanced options/configurations see :doc:`/vpn/openvpn/configuring-a-site-to-site-pki-ssl-openvpn-instance` and the |book_link|.
-|book_link|.

 The instructions below are for basic site to site connectivity.
 For other modes such as SSL/TLS, or remote access, look in the